Rolf Nevanlinna: Career

 Rolf Nevanlinna's article Zur Theorie der meromorphen Funktionen which contains the Main Theorems was published in 1925 in the journal Acta Mathematica.
 Hermann Weyl has called it "one of the few great mathematical events of the [twentieth] century."
 Nevanlinna gave a fuller account of the theory in the monographs Le théoreme de Picard – Borel et la théorie des fonctions méromorphes (1929) and Eindeutige analytische Funktionen (1936).

 Nevanlinna theory touches also on a class of functions called the Nevanlinna class, or functions of "bounded type".

 When the Winter War broke out (1939), Nevanlinna was invited to join the Finnish Army's Ballistics Office to assist in improving artillery firing tables.
 These tables had been based on a calculation technique developed by General Vilho Petter Nenonen, but Nevanlinna now came up with a new method which made them considerably faster to compile.
 In recognition of his work he was awarded the Order of the Cross of Liberty, Second Class, and throughout his life he held this honour in especial esteem.

 Among Rolf Nevanlinna's later interests in mathematics were the theory of Riemann surfaces (the monograph Uniformisierung in 1953) and functional analysis (Absolute analysis in 1959, written in collaboration with his brother Frithiof).
 Nevanlinna also published in Finnish a book on the foundations of geometry and a semipopular account of the Theory of Relativity.
 His Finnish textbook on the elements of complex analysis, Funktioteoria (1963), written together with Veikko Paatero, has appeared in German, English and Russian translations.

 Rolf Nevanlinna supervised at least 28 doctoral theses.
 His first and most famous doctoral student was Lars Ahlfors, one of the first two Fields Medal recipients.
 The research for which Ahlfors was awarded the prize (proving the Denjoy Conjecture, now known as the Denjoy–Carleman–Ahlfors theorem) was strongly based on Nevanlinna's work.

-Nevanlinna's work was recognised in the form of honorary degrees which he held from the universities of Heidelberg, the University of Bucharest, the University of Giessen, the Free University of Berlin, the University of Glasgow, the University of Uppsala, the University of Istanbul and the University of Jyväskylä.
-He was an honorary member of several learned societies, among them the London Mathematical Society and the Hungarian Academy of Sciences. — The 1679 Nevanlinna main belt asteroid is named after him.
+Nevanlinna's work was recognised in the form of honorary degrees which he held from several universities: the University of Heidelberg, the University of Bucharest, the University of Giessen, the Free University of Berlin, the University of Glasgow, the University of Uppsala, the University of Istanbul and the University of Jyväskylä.
+He was an honorary member of several learned societies, among them the London Mathematical Society and the Hungarian Academy of Sciences.
+The 1679 Nevanlinna main belt asteroid is named after him.